Saddle River Day School

-Saddle River Day School is a coeducational, college-preparatory independent day school, located in Saddle River, in Bergen County, New Jersey, serving students in kindergarten through twelfth grade.
+Saddle River Day School is a coeducational, college-preparatory independent day school, located in Saddle River, in Bergen County, New Jersey, serving students in Pre-K3 through twelfth grade.
 Its student body is drawn from communities in Bergen, Essex, Morris and Passaic counties in New Jersey and Rockland County in New York.

-The school was founded in 1957, by John C. Alford, and graduated its first senior class in 1960.
-Saddle River Day School is composed of three divisions: the Lower Division, the Middle Division and the Upper Division.
+Saddle River Day School has three divisions: the Lower Division, the Middle Division, and the Upper Division.
 In 1966 it received accreditation from the Middle States Association of Colleges and Schools, which expires in July 2027.
 The school is also accredited by the New Jersey Department of Education and is a member of the New Jersey Association of Independent Schools and the National Association of Independent Schools.

 As of the 2017–18 school year, the school had an enrollment of 302 students (plus 4 in PreK) and 43.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 7:1.
 The school's student body was 78.1% (236) White, 13.9% (42) Asian, 3.6% (11) Black, 3.6% (11) Hispanic and 0.7% (2) two or more races.

+History

+Saddle River Country Day School, founded by John C. and Diane M. Alford on June 24, 1957, opened in September 1960 after overcoming zoning disputes.
+Originally housed in a mansion on the Denison estate, the school served grades five through twelve with an initial enrollment of forty-five students.
+Over the years, the school expanded significantly, adding new buildings like Alford Hall and North Hall, growing its student body, and enhancing its academic and extracurricular programs.
+The school was renamed Saddle River Day School in 1980.
+Despite facing challenges in the early 1990s, including a decline in enrollment and leadership changes, the school rebounded, introducing new programs and expanding its facilities.

+The campus currently features three buildings:

+Main Hall: Houses the Lower School and offices for the Headmaster, Admissions, Development, Finance, and Administrative staff.

+Alford Hall: Used by the middle school, Alford Hall features science and mathematics classrooms, the Athansia M. Tsoukas Laboratory, the Margaret Clark Laboratory, facilities for art and music, the entire performing Arts Center, and the Connell Science Wing.

+North Hall: Contains the offices of the Upper School Dean, the Dean of Students, and the Director of College Placement.
+North Hall also includes The Center for Innovation and Entrepreneurship (CIE), a full kitchen, senior commons, a gymnasium, locker rooms, a fitness room, and a music room.

+The "Building the Future" campaign successfully funded a fourth building (Hall of Science and Entrepreneurship), with an expected completion date of mid-2025.